During their stay in Croatia, all international students with temporary residence must have health insurance.

 Students from the aforementioned countries are recommended to contact their public health insurance provider before arriving in Croatia in order to obtain the document which enables them to receive health care in Croatia.

 The right to health care is realised as foreseen in the social security contract received by each student.
 Health care is provided to foreign nationals in the same way and under the same conditions as Croatian insurance holders: within the network of physicians and health care institutions of the Croatian Health Insurance Fund (HZZO - Hrvatski zavod za zdravstveno osiguranje).
 International students have to cover only the participation fees, if these are prescribed by Croatian laws.

 Countries without health care agreements with Croatia

 Students from countries which do not have social security agreements with Croatia (or if students are unable to obtain the document foreseen by the social security agreement) are obliged upon entry into Croatia to become insured with the Croatian Health Insurance Fund (HZZO).

 In order to register with the HZZO, students should report to the HZZO’s appropriate branch office.
 Students should present their student identification number, which is issued to each student at the central police station upon applying for temporary residence.
 The HZZO will then temporarily register the student and issue a certificate.
 This certificate must then be presented at the central police station before students can be granted temporary residence.

 Once temporary residence has been granted, the HZZO issues a document based on which the student attains the right to full health care within the network of physicians and health institutions of the HZZO.
-The monthly health insurance cost is approximately 400 Kuna per month (around 55 EUR), for which the appropriate Tax Department of the Ministry of Finances sends money orders to the students’ registered places of residence in Croatia.
+The monthly health insurance ontributions are approximately 400 Kuna per month (around 55 EUR), for which the appropriate Tax Department of the Ministry of Finances sends money orders to the students’ registered places of temporary residence in Croatia.
+Students with approved permanent residence in Croatia do not have to pay health care contributions.

 Visiting students funded by Ministry of Science, Education and Sports